Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_02/step_02.md

     return predictions_dataset
 ```

-# Entire code (algorithms/algorithms.py)
+# Entire code

-Chaining all the functions together can be represented as a following graph:
+The following Python code corresponds to the `algorithms/algorithms.py` file.
+Chaining all the functions together can be represented as the following graph:

 ![Execution Graph](config_toml.png){ width=700 style="margin:auto;display:block" }